 There's actually no denying the fact that the concept "Build it and they will come" works.
 But unless content is marketed, it's a wasted effort.
 Whoever tells you otherwise may be either lying or clueless.
-We need to promote our content bringing it into the spotlight for it to get noticed and THEN spread naturally.
-(87% of content marketers plan to increase or maintain their paid content promotion budget
+We need to promote our content bringing it into the spotlight for it to get noticed and THEN spread naturally. (

 In fact, it's much wiser to spend more time, money and effort promoting content than creating it (in most cases).
 Make the most of marketing every piece of content before you move on to create a new one: This is both productive and time-saving (because content promotion can be at least partially scaled whereas content creation mostly cannot).